 Our most ambitious project to date was our residential Incubator program called Outbox Incubator during the Summer of 2015.
 We hired out a huge house in South London and invited 115 young women aged from 11 to 22 to come and stay and work on their STEM start-up idea in groups.
 Six weeks, 29 start-ups and countless gallons of milk later we’d completed the summer and had filmed a documentary which we called; “Eat.
 Sleep.
 STEM.
 Repeat.”
 This project was the scariest (in terms of the responsibility of looking after the girls full-time) and also the one I’m proudest of.
 We’ve been organising private screenings of the documentary ever since and are now in discussions for it to be available via a streaming service like Amazon.
 We also have a mobile app called O to the B for people to see what we are doing and keep in touch.

-On the team we now have eight full time including full time and part time and a lot of volunteers.
+On the team we now have eight staff including full-time and part-time and a lot of volunteers.
 Only three people have tech backgrounds; I hire people who want to make a difference and who are passionate self-starters.
 The most difficult aspect for me is dealing with people.
-Managing people, hiring, firing (if necessary) the whole team, volunteers.
+Managing people, hiring, firing (if necessary).
 I love Maths and computing because it’s logical and the same problem has the same answer every time.
 People aren’t computers so that’s the hardest part.

-Highlights include; Stemettes doing well; like one of the girls from Outbox Incubator emailing me asking to help her get some funding for her start-up the other day, we also get feedback from our partner companies, like Merrill Lynch and Bank of America are saying that their staff are happier from taking part in our events.
+Highlights include; Stemettes doing well; like one of the girls from Outbox Incubator emailing me asking for intros to contacts for her start-up the other day, we also get feedback from our partner companies, like Merrill Lynch and Bank of America saying that their staff are happier from taking part in our events.
 We’ve won awards which is good feedback for donors to continue . . . it’s nice to be recognised for our work, but it’s actually essential to keep generating funding to continue – it’s a virtuous cycle.

-I was awarded the MBE this year and that is a great honour but its not just about me; it’s publicity to reinforce the funding cycle, it’s a reward for our hard work, draw attention to the problem that we’re solving and the scale of that, and the impact we are having and to spread the message.’
+I was awarded the MBE this year which is a great honour but it’s not just about me; it’s publicity to reinforce the funding cycle, it’s a reward for our hard work, draw attention to the problem that we’re solving and the scale of that, the impact we are having and to spread the message.’